High ethical standards are essential in healthcare. Four fundamental principles lay the foundation for healthcare ethics.

 If healthcare providers are unable to develop and sustain a strong workforce, patient care will suffer, as the American Association of Colleges of Nursing notes.
 Yet, accomplishing this in the midst of a nursing shortage is difficult.
 Nurse retention strategies should become a central focus for all hospitals and healthcare institutions.

-U.S. hospitals spend more than $1.5 billion each year on advertising, according to Hospitals & Health Networks magazine.
-The average 400-bed facility has more than $2 million in its advertising budget.
-Yet some question the ethics of a hospital spending so much to promote its brand or even a specific technology (whether or not the maker is named).
+As of 2016, the U.S. healthcare industry was spending almost $30 billion per year in marketing and advertising to consumers, according to The Journal of the American Medical Association.
+Yet some question the ethics of a healthcare provider spending so much to promote its services or even a specific medicine or technology (whether or not the maker is named).
 Examples of hospitals getting involved in commercial endorsements for pay have highlighted this issue even more.

 An institution can have ethics committees review the facility’s marketing practices to help prevent any missteps.
 Healthcare professionals should consult with their employer before making testimonials.